“There is nothing more dreadful than the habit of doubt. Doubt separates people.”

 It’s in Brainyquote.
 It’s found in several books, attributed to the Buddha.
 Each individual part of the quote could just about pass as something from the suttas, but strung together it rings false.

 Digging around a little I found it’s from a 1934 book by Dwight Goddard, called “Buddha, Truth and Brotherhood: An Epitome of Many Buddhist Scriptures, Translated from the Japanese.”
-In full, the quote reads:
+This book can be found in its entirety online.
+It was the American edition of a book mentioned elsewhere here, “The Teaching of Buddha: A Buddhist Bible.”

 Indeed, there is nothing more dreadful than the habit of doubt.
 Faith draws people together, but doubt separates people.
 It is a poison that disintegrates friendships and breaks up pleasant relations.
 It is a thorn that irritates and hurts; it is a sword that kills.is nothing more dreadful than the habit of doubt.
 Doubt separates people.
 It is a poison that disintegrates friendships and breaks up pleasant relations.
 It is a thorn that irritates and hurts; it is a sword that kills.
 One should beware of cherishing a mind of doubt.